Azure/CanadaPubSecALZ/docs/onboarding/ado.md

 1. Edit `./config/variables/<devops-org-name>-<branch-name>.yml` in Git.
 This configuration file was created in Step 3.

-> Note **var-hubnetwork-subscriptionRoleAssignments** should include Azure AD security group's object ID responsible for managing Azure networking.
+> Note:  **var-hubnetwork-subscriptionRoleAssignments** should include Azure AD security group's object ID responsible for managing Azure networking

-   Update configuration with the networking section.
-There are two options for Hub Networking:
+   Update networking section of the configuration file to deploy one(1) of the two(2) options:

     1. Hub Networking with Azure Firewall
     2. Hub Networking with Fortinet Firewall (NVA)